TB Immigration Information Letter No. 059/23: Immigration Nakhon Sawan and transferring from old to new passport

 So they just asked for something without knowing what it should actually be… But as long as they are satisfied with it.

-And transferring is normally free, but yes... arguing is pointless because then they will come up with something else.
+And the transfer is normally free, but yes... discussing is pointless because they will come up with something else.

 My last valid passport was issued in January 2016 and on page three you can find the details of the old passport.